bostonadam525/Training-LLMs---From-Scratch-to-Fine-Tuning/Fine_Tuning_LLMs/Parameter_Efficient_Fine_Tuning - PEFT/LoRA and Other Common PEFT Variants/README.md

    * 4B x 0.5 byte —> 2 GB memory

+* Remember, that quantization reduces the precision of the numbers (weights) in our model.
+  * Instead of using 32 bits to represent a number, we use 8 bits or even 4 bits.
+  * **This dramatically cuts down the memory usage.**
+* Think of this as "Elephant sizes" as described by this [awesome blog post](https://medium.com/@shikharstruck/shrinking-elephants-a-funny-guide-to-4-bit-and-8-bit-quantization-for-llms-with-lora-ddf9f1a62070)

+1. 32-bit Float (Full-Size Elephant)
+  * High precision
+  * large size

+2. 8-bit Quantization (Smaller Elephant)
+  * Reduced precision
+  * smaller size

+3. 4-bit Quantization (Tiny Elephant)
+  * Even less precision
+  * tiniest size!

 ## QLoRA Quantization techniques proposed
 1. 4-bit NormalFloat (NF4) —> optimized for normally distributed weights.